blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 A [downtime prevention](https://blues.com/downtime-prevention/) reference design that turns an industrial centrifugal pump into a predictively-maintained, remotely-monitored asset by reading what the pump's existing **VFD** (variable frequency drive) already knows about itself — over **Modbus RTU**, on a real industrial **PLC** (programmable logic controller), with a cellular Notecard for the uplink.

+## Quick Start: Path to First Event

+**What you'll have when done:** An OPTA + Notecard assembly mounted in a pump panel, reading six telemetry registers from the VFD once per minute, reporting hourly summaries to Notehub, and emitting immediate alerts when four anomaly rules trigger.

+**Minimum steps** (60–90 minutes, assuming site access and a calibrated VFD):
+1. Install Arduino core + libraries (`Arduino Mbed OS Opta Boards`, `note-arduino`, `ArduinoModbus`, `ArduinoRS485`) via Library Manager.
+2. Set `PRODUCT_UID` in the firmware; compile and flash via `arduino-cli` (see [Build and Flash](#build-and-flash) below).
+3. On Notehub: create project, claim Notecard, create one fleet, set `modbus_slave_id` and `modbus_baud` to match your VFD's configuration.
+4. Wire OPTA RS-485 to VFD Modbus port; confirm 120 Ω termination at each end of the bus.
+5. Power up and monitor Notehub's in-browser terminal: `card.status` should report healthy; first `vfd_summary.qo` Note appears within ~60 s.

 ## 1. Project Overview

 **The problem.** Industrial centrifugal pumps almost universally run behind a VFD.
 Modern drives from ABB, Yaskawa, Danfoss, and Schneider all expose the pump's operating telemetry through Modbus holding registers — motor current, output frequency, output torque, drive temperature, runtime hours, active fault code — and almost nobody reads them.
 The VFD is sitting in the cabinet doing the work; the data is right there.
 What's missing is the network path off the plant floor.